ppy/osu-wiki/wiki/Help_Center/en.md

 ### My account has been banned/disabled/permanently restricted!

-**Accounts are generally only disabled when they are confirmed to be multiaccounts.**
+**Accounts are generally only disabled when they are confirmed to be multiple accounts belonging to the same user.**

 If this is the case for you, as in, the account that you have had banned was not the first one you ever made, then you can usually safely log in to your first registered account without problem.
 Generally speaking, disabled accounts are not reactivated a vast majority of the time.